No. 4 Penn State beats Indiana 24-0 with strong defense

 The Hoosiers (2-3, 0-2) wouldn’t get any closer to the end zone the rest of the night.

+“I thought that was a huge play,” Franklin said.
+“Defensively, I just think we’re playing really good, complimentary defensive football.
+I don’t know if we’re overwhelming in any area, but I think the defense is doing their job.”

-Meanwhile, the Nittany Lions responded with their longest drive of the season.
+The offense did its part, too.
+After the defensive stop, the Nittany Lions responded with their longest drive of the season.

 They got a boost from running back Keyvone Lee who took off for a 44-yard gain up the middle on second down.
 He added a 21-yard run moments later to set Penn State up inside the 5.
 Clifford capped the sequence with a rollout pass to Dotson in the back of the end zone.
 The 8-yard scoring toss made it 14-0 with 13:31 to play in the first half.